Living on the Right Side of the Street

 This week’s challenge: Take a walk through your neighborhood and really notice the life happening around you.
 Wave to someone you haven’t met.
 Consider their story.
 Better yet, introduce yourself and ask how they’re doing—and really listen to the answer.
 You might be surprised by what you discover.

-Remember: we’re all living on the same street, just from different sides.
+Remember: We’re all living on the same street, just from different sides.
 The view might be different, but we’re all part of the same neighborhood.

 We value your insights!
 What stood out to you in this article?
 Join or start a conversation below.